openedx/edx-documentation/en_us/course_catalog_api_user_guide/source/authentication/index.rst

 ===================================

 To obtain an edX user account, contact the edX marketing team.
-The team will send you an account username and a temporary password.
+The team will send you an account username and instructions for setting your password.

 To sign in to edX and change your password, go to https://courses.edx.org/login.